ubergrape/grape-electron/docs/build.md

 Certificate located on USB security token, you can find it at office.
 To use it, simply plug-in it to USB port and install SafeNet client that you can find [here](https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA01N000000zFLx).

-SafeNet will ask a token password while singing.
+SafeNet will ask a token password while signing.
 Token password you can get from @sk7.

 To find thumbprint do following steps:
-- Plug-in security token an mount it (if you're using virtual machine)
+- plug-in security token an mount it (if you're using virtual machine)
-- Open SafeNet client
+- open SafeNet client
-- Click "Advanced View" (icon like Settings wheel)
+- click "Advanced View" (icon like settings wheel)
-- Go to "Tokens"
+- go to "Tokens"
-- Go to "User certificates"
+- go to "User certificates"
-- Click twice to "UberGrape GmbH"
+- click twice to "UberGrape GmbH"
-- Open "Details" path
+- open "Details" path
 - "Thumbprint" field will be last at list

 Run this command to create signed builds: